 By 1305, however, Gartanit was dead and Christian had married Sir Christopher Seton (c.
 1278-1306).
 Sir Christopher was a knight with lands in Annandale and northern England.
 He was a stalwart supporter of Robert the Bruce, his family having had a long tradition of serving the Bruce family.
 We know little to nothing about Christian’s short marriage to Sir Christopher; their relationship had to take a back seat to the national events of the time.

-Sir Christopher was with Christian’s brother on the fateful day in the Greyfriars Church in Dumfries, when Robert the Bruce fatally stabbed John Comyn, his rival to the Scottish throne.
+Sir Christopher was with Christian’s brother on the fateful day in the Greyfriars Church in Dumfries, when one of Robert the Bruce’s men fatally stabbed John Comyn, his rival to the Scottish throne.
 Robert then made the dash for Scone, hoping to achieve his coronation before the Christian world erupted in uproar over his sacrilege.
 An excommunicate could not be crowned.
 Christian accompanied her brother, his wife Elizabeth and daughter Marjorie and her sister Mary to Scone Abbey.
 The Stone of Scone was the traditional coronation seat of the Kings of Scotland and, although the stone had been stolen by the English and spirited away to London, holding the coronation at the Abbey sent a message of defiance to the English.

 On 25th March 1306 Christian, alongside her husband, saw her brother crowned King Robert I by Isabella MacDuff, Countess of Buchan, who claimed her family’s hereditary right to crown Scotland’s kings (despite her being married to a Comyn), just 6 weeks after John Comyn’s death.
 The next day saw the ceremony repeated following the late arrival of William Lamberton, Bishop of St Andrews,